 Welcome to On the Prowl.

 Mysteries to Die For.
-Season 2: The Originators
+Season 3: Enter the Detective

 New to podcasts?
 An easy way to start is through my website.
 Click PODCAST

 A woman of high esteem is being blackmailed.
 She turns to the head of the Paris police for the return of her purloined letter.
 He turns to the first master detective – C. Auguste Dupin.